loresoft/loresoft.github.io/_posts/2018-11-14-Entity-Framework-Core-Generator.md

 ### Region Replacement

 All the templates output a region on first generation.
 On future regeneration, only the regions are replaced.
-This keeps any other changes you've made the the source file.
+This keeps any other changes you've made to the source file.

 Example of a generated entity class